As a building society, our members come first, and we’re here to support you during the coronavirus (Covid-19) outbreak.

 Are your branches open?

-Our branches in Glasgow, Inverness and Galashiels are open 9.30am to 12.30pm on Mondays and Fridays only.
+Our branches in Edinburgh, Glasgow, Inverness, Galashiels and Troon are currently open 9.30am to 12.30pm on Mondays and Fridays only.

 To protect our colleagues and members, please do not visit our branches unless you are making any of the following essential transactions:

 - Cash deposit

 Please see below for other ways to transact on your savings account if you can't get to a branch.

 Some of our agency partners are operating reduced hours or have closed temporarily.
 Please check our Location Finder for the latest information.